 Satisfied with his handiwork, the knight nodded to himself, then grabbed Merlin by the upper forearm and quickly walked him backwards to the tree behind him.

 He could feel Merlin tense at his touch.

 "Easy," the knight mumbled.

-Merlin relaxed slightly under his hand, and wordlessly the knight led him so his back was to the tree, then daftly threw the rope around the rough trunk, securing him firmly, but not cruelly.
+Merlin relaxed slightly under his hand, and wordlessly the knight led him so his back was to the tree, and then deftly threw the rope around the rough trunk, securing him firmly, but not cruelly.

-Sir Kay quickly doubled checked his handiwork, then stepped back, apparently content.
+Sir Kay quickly double checked his handiwork, then stepped back, apparently content.

 Arthur nodded briefly.
 He seemed distracted.

 Sir Kay glanced behind him at the waiting knights, and sighed.

 "We should be off, I suppose."

 Arthur stepped forward and shook the man's arm firmly.